Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 Passive infrared (PIR) systems detect the infrared energy given off by living things as heat.
 When an excess of infrared energy is detected, the device is activated.
 A major positive of PIR sensors is that they may be customised to exclude smaller heat sources such as pets or someone switching the central heating on.

 The third type of motion sensor you may encounter is called computer vision (CV).
-This newer method of motion detection uses the camera’s internal software to analyse video footage frame-by-frame, activating the relevant devices when there is a big enough change in the overall image.
+This newer method of motion detection uses the spotlight cam’s internal software to analyse video footage frame-by-frame, activating the relevant devices when there is a big enough change in the overall image.
 Once again, this method can be heavily customised to avoid the movements of things like pets or branches blowing in the breeze.

 As to which is better, each method has its advocates and critics.
-PIR, for example, is very good at filtering out false alerts, but it can take too long to activate, since it requires the camera to spend extended periods in ‘standby’ mode.
+PIR, for example, is very good at filtering out false alerts, but it can take too long to activate, since it requires the spotlight cam to spend extended periods in ‘standby’ mode.
 On occasion, this means that the camera will only activate after the object has passed its field of view, capturing useless images as a result.

 PIR sensors are also unable to detect movement through glass, due to the lack of detectable body heat.